enochchu/starter/README.md

 =======

 The objective of this repository is:
-  1. to shorten development set up and configuration time.
+  1. to shorten development set up and configuration time for projects.
   2. provide learning experience by a combination of comments and reading the code.

 File structure and Naming scheme